 Turning to methods that work on more complex biological cell imaging data, we can distinguish different classes of tracking methods. \iquote{Model-based evolution methods} operate on the image intensities directly.
-They rely on particle filters~\cite{Arbelle:2018a,Okuma:2004a,Smal:2006a} or active contour models~\cite{Appleton:2005a,Hintermuller:2004a,Kervrann:2002a,Li:2008a,Wang:2007a,Yang:2005a}.
+They rely on particle filters~\cite{Arbelle:2018a,Okuma:2004a,Smal:2006a} or active contour models~\cite{Kervrann:2002a,Li:2008a,Wang:2007a,Yang:2005a,Sethuraman:2012a}.
 These methods work well if the cells are not tightly packed.
 However, they may lead to erroneous results if the cells are close together, the inter-cellular boundaries are blurry, or the cells move significantly.
-Our work belongs to another class---the so called \iquote{detection-and-association methods}~\cite{Balomenos:2015a,Bise:2011a,Bise:2009a,Kanade:2011a,Primet:2008a,Ronneberger:2015a,Su:2013a,Wang:2010a,Zhou:2019a}, which first detect cells in each frame and then solve the tracking problem/association task across successive frames.
+Our work belongs to another class---the so called \iquote{detection-and-association methods}~\cite{Balomenos:2015a,Bise:2011a,Bise:2009a,Kanade:2011a,Primet:2008a,Ronneberger:2015a,Su:2013a,Wang:2010a,Jiuqing:2017a,Zhou:2019a,Sixta:2020a}, which first detect cells in each frame and then solve the tracking problem/association task across successive frames.
+(We note that the segmentation and tracking of cells does not necessarily need to be implemented in two distinct steps.
+In many image sequence analyses, implementing these two steps jointly can be beneficial~\cite{Arbelle:2018a,Hayashida:2020a,Payer:2018a,Primet:2008a,Payer:2019a,Zhou:2019a}.
+However, for the clarity of exposition and easier implementation of our new tracking technique, we present these steps separately.)
 Doing so necessitates the segmentation of cells within individual frames.
 We refer to~\cite{Vicar:2019a} for an overview of cell segmentation approaches.
 Deep learning strategies have been widely used for this task~\cite{AlKofahi:2018a,Falk:2019a,Lux:2019a,Moen:2019b,Payer:2019a,Ronneberger:2015a,Rempfler:2018a,Stringer:2021a,Stylianidou:2016a,Zhou:2019a}.
 We consider a framework based on convolutional neural networks ({\bf CNN}s).
 Others have also used CNNs for cell segmentation~\cite{Akram:2016a,Lux:2019a,Nishimura:2020a,Rempfler:2017a,Rempfler:2018a}.
-We omit a discussion of our segmentation approach, as we do not view it as our main contribution (see \secref{s:contributions}).
+We omit a detailed discussion of our segmentation approach within the main body of this paper, as we do not view it as our main contribution (see \secref{s:contributions}).
+However, the interested reader is referred to \secref{s:cell-segmentation} for some insights.
 To solve the tracking problem after the cell detection, many of the methods cited above use hand-crafted association scores based on the proximity of the cells and shape similarity measures~\cite{Kanade:2011a,Bise:2011a,Su:2013a,Zhou:2019a}.
 We follow this approach here.
 We note that we not only consider local association scores between cells but also include measures for the integrity of a cell's neighborhood (i.e., \iquote{context information}).